NickChapman1988/FeelingHungry/README.md

 * I used Google Fonts to browse interesting fonts.
 'Courgette' was used for headings and sub-headings as it adds a touch of elegance and flourish associated with "traditional" cookbooks (the sort of home-style cookery of the likes of Delia Smith and Mary Berry!).
 'Montserrat' was used for the bulk of the page text, as it pairs well with 'Courgette' and presents an easy-to-read larger character font, again often found in cookbooks.

+### Icons

+* Social media icons in the footer, as well as the toggle menu bars, are all from Font Awesome.
 ---

 ## Features